amandamadlingozi/alx-higher_level_programming/0x03-python-data_structures/README.md

 ## Acknowledgments

 This module is part of the [ALX Africa SE](https://www.alxafrica.com/) curriculum.
-Special thanks to the Holberton staff for their support and guidance.
+Special thanks to the ALX Africa staff for their support and guidance.

 Feel free to contribute or report issues in the [GitHub repository](https://github.com/amamandamadlingozi/0x03-python-data_structures).